-- No Coating Eliminates the need of galvanizing but with a similar product lifetime.
-Also climates cost and the need to repair the galvanization. - Lighter Weight with High Strength The Product's weight may be up to half the weight of a traditional hot rolled beam or 70 percent of the weight of a traditional galvanized product.
+- No Coating For appropriate soil types, weathering steel does not need to be coated which eliminates the need of galvanizing but with a similar product lifetime.
+Also reduces cost and the need to repair the galvanization. - Lighter Weight with High Strength The Product's weight may be up to half the weight of a traditional hot rolled beam or 70 percent of the weight of a traditional galvanized product.
+The higher strength steel was shown to deform less during installation than standard steel used in wide flange products.
 This may result in less deformation and pile refusals during installation.
-Nucor also noted that the higher strength is also a result of the proprietary "C" shape. - Interlocking Packaging Nucor states that they can provide up to two times more MW per truck than conventional piles. - Faster Response/Delivery Time The Product eliminates the galvanizing process which could reduce production time.
+Nucor also noted that the higher strength is also a result of the proprietary "C" shape. - Interlocking Packaging Nucor states that they can provide up to two times more piles per truck than conventional piles. - Faster Response/Delivery Time The Product with either no coating or galvanizing applied at the mill, results in reduced production and delivery times.
+The steel mill galvanizing process, reduces the time it takes to have current products hot dip galvanized.
+Hot dipped galvanizing is generally a separate post fabrication process.